K0ST4S/Formality/README.md

 1. Support for [FormArray](https://angular.io/api/forms/FormArray).
 2. Support prefilling image field.
-3. Add option to keep image file name.
+3. Add option to preserve file or image original file name.
 4. Support mobile number input by displaying country's flag, country's mobile code dropdown next to an input field.
 5. Seperate `date`, `time` and `datettime` types (or add options to existing control).
 6. Extend `Select` types to be capable of holding a value different than its name.